Two Sisters: Martha and Mary

 They seemed to be affluent.
 They had a house large enough to accommodate many people, as their hospitality to Jesus and his group of friends shows.
 They appeared to have no occupation.
 Mary could afford to buy a very expensive perfume called nard.
 It was a special gift, not an everyday item, but it showed they were people of means.

-None of the three appeared to have a spouse.
+None of the three appeared to be married.
 This was unusual in Jewish society, where people were usually married before the age of 20.
-This may mean that they were quite young, perhaps still in their teens, or that they were on the edge of society, and not acceptable in some way.
+It may mean that they were quite young, perhaps still in their teens, or that they were on the edge of society, and not acceptable in some way.
 In any case, they seem to have been young, comparatively well-off, independent, and intelligent.

 The first story about them occurs in Luke’s gospel.

 Jesus visited their house.
 Martha prepared food for the guests; Mary sat and

 ‘Now as they went on their way, he entered a certain village, where a woman named Martha welcomed him into her home.
 She had a sister named Mary, who sat at the Lord’s feet and listened to what he was saying.

 But Martha was distracted by her many tasks, so she came to him and asked “Lord, do you not care that my sister has left me to do all the work by myself?
 Tell her then to help me.”

 Lord answered her “Martha, Martha, you are worried and distracted by

 many things.
 There is need of only one thing.
 Mary has chosen the better

 part, which will not be taken away from her”.’